cfpb/grasshopper/README.md

 ## Known issues

-The tests will print out a stack trace, the in memory Elasticsearch node doesn't load all libraries.
+The tests will occasionally print out a stack trace, the in memory Elasticsearch node doesn't load all libraries.
 So far this is not an issue for the purposes of testing.

 ## Getting involved